envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: When calculating large O and having nested steps (a loop within a loop), which operation should be used?
 A: Multiplication (\*) must be used for nested steps.

+#### C16

+Q: What does quadratic time mean?
+A: It means that the number of operations it performs is proportional to the square of the input. e.g. Every element in a collection needs to be compared to ever other element.
+Two nested loops

 #### C17

 Q: What does the rule of "drop non dominants" mean?